ashishbitechops/ProductMaster/README.md

 1. Run the application.
 2. Access the API endpoints using tools like Postman or Swagger UI.

-## Usage
-- Describe how to use the project, including any API endpoints or functionalities.

 ## Configuration
-- Added ProductMaster.bak file in the Repo.
+- Added ProductMaster.bak file in the Database folder.
 - Restore the database in SQL Server 2019.
 - Set the Connection String in appsettings.json file under "DefaultConnection" property.

+## APIs
+- Below are the list of APIs
+- GET - /api/products/getallproducts
+- GET - /api/products/productid/{productId}
+- POST - /api/products/addproduct
+- PUT - /api/products/updateproduct
+- POST - /api/products/updateproductsprice